Characterization of supercuspidal representations and very regular elements: Introduction

 The potential failure of $\bfS(F)$ to have sufficiently many very regular elements is a subtlety related to the ramification of $\bfS$.
 This allows us to leave the reader with one redeeming fact: we at least have that if the size of the residue field of $F$ is sufficiently large, then any \textit{maximally unramified} elliptic maximal torus will have sufficiently many very regular elements (Lemma \ref{lem:strong Henniart sat max unram}).
 This makes possible the unipotent supercuspidal criterion Theorem \ref{thm:intro unipotent} for arbitrary $\bfG$.

 \medbreak {\bfseries Acknowledgments.}\quad We heartily thank George Lusztig for communicating his proofs in the finite-field setting \cite{Lus20} after the first author gave a talk on Theorem \ref{thm:intro GG}(a) in the MIT Lie Groups seminar in September 2020.
 George's techniques completely generalize to the more general setting we require in the present paper, yielding Theorem \ref{thm:intro GG}(b) and allowing us to then establish the supercuspidal analogues of these results.
 We also thank Stephen DeBacker for asking us about obtaining a criterion for distinguishing unipotent supercuspidal representations.
+We are grateful to Jessica Fintzen and Tasho Kaletha for their helpful comments on an earlier draft of this paper.
 The first author was partially supported by NSF grant DMS-2101837 and a Sloan Research Fellowship.
 The second author was partially supported by JSPS KAKENHI Grant Number 20K14287.